Blog Post

 However, one of the problems we’ve encountered with CLion pertains to performance: The time it takes to completely index an entire project can be very long, especially if the code has a high number of C++ templates.
 This is because parsing C++ templates is a complex problem.
 Additionally, in some cases, the IDE may not be very responsive while indexing.

-That said, we’ve found two things that help mitigate this issue: increasing the amount of heap memory dedicated to CLion’s Java VM, and trying to only import the subproject that is actively being worked on.
+That said, we’ve found two things that help mitigate this issue: increasing the amount of heap memory dedicated to CLion’s Java VM, and trying to only import the subproject that’s actively being worked on.
 This page on performance tuning provides some helpful tips.
 JetBrains continually invests a lot of resources into improving CLion’s performance, so it’s important to always check for the latest version.

 Xcode